 Peking Opera Mask Painting Class

 So, hutongs are never short of fun things to do.
 Loved Peking Opera?
-Then a class on painting the opera mask should be in your itinerary.
+Then a class on painting the opera mask should be on your itinerary.
 The instructor, an art master, will share the history of Peking opera (meanwhile played in the background) before walking you through the process of painting your own mask, which can be taken home if you wish to.
 You can also get a feel of Chinese calligraphy under his tutorial as an extra bonus!

 2. Shanghai: Walking Tours and Propaganda Poster Art Centre